-The minimum duration of both courses is two sessions of fulltime study or four sessions of part-time study.
-The availability of the full-time and part-time program of study depends upon student demand and the University's resources at that time.
+The minimum duration of both courses is two sessions of full-time study or four sessions of part-time study.
+The availability of the full-time and part-time programs of study depends upon student demand and the University's resources at that time.

-The MID course comprises 38 credit points.
-The MSc(Industrial Design) course comprises 36-38 credit points.
+The MID degree course comprises 38 credit points.
+The MSc(IndDes) degree course comprises 36-38 credit points.
 One credit point is normally equivalent to one hour per week for one session.
 Full-time study normally requires an attendance of approximately 18 hours per week, while part-time study normally requires approximately 9 hours per week for the duration of the course.